-All allegations against staff will be investigated in line with the School's Complaints Policy and all complaints have the potential for consequences for the staff concerned.
-For this reason, where it is concluded that a student has made a malicious allegation against a member of staff the school sanctions will be applied in a way that the school considers to be proportionate to the severity of the allegation made and its potential impact on the member of staff concerned, and other factors for example the length of time for which the allegation was sustained.
-The sanctions are likely to include restorative justice but may include suspension or permanent exclusion from the school.
+Where it is concluded that a student has made a malicious allegation against a member of staff the school sanctions will be applied in a way that the school considers to be proportionate to the severity of the allegation made and its potential impact on the member of staff concerned.
+Mitigating and aggravating factors will be examined closely, for example: the nature of the allegation or length of time for which the allegation was sustained.
+In some cases, it will be appropriate to use restorative justice as a tool for supporting students to understand the consequences of their behaviour.
+The sanctions for malicious allegations could include lesson removal, internal exclusion, suspension and permanent exclusion.

-31.0 Complaints
+32.0 Complaints